indieopensource/enterprise-ready-supplement/terms.md

 ### <a id="Cure_Process_for_Public_License_Violations"></a>Cure Process for Public License Violations

-_Developer_ agrees that if _Company_ fails to comply with any condition or other rule of the _Public License_, _Company_ can keep its license by taking all practical steps to comply within 30 days after receiving notice of the failure, from _Developer_ or anyone else.
+_Developer_ agrees that if _Company_ fails to comply with any condition or other rule of the _Public License_, _Company_ can keep its license by taking all practical steps to comply within 30 calendar days after receiving notice of the failure, from _Developer_ or anyone else.

 ### <a id="Term_of_Developer's_Obligations"></a>Term of Developer's Obligations